Does My Child Need a Mouthguard to Play Sports?

 Ask your dentist, or contact your insurance company to find out how much you can expect to pay for a custom-made sports mouthguard (which will always fit better, be more comfortable, and protect teeth better than an over-the-counter one-size-fits-all mouthguard).

 Do Adults Need Mouthguards, too?

 While fewer adults play contact sports than kids, many adults do need a dental mouthguard-- albeit for a different purpose.
 Millions of adults grind their teeth in their sleep, a condition known as bruxism.

 Bruxism is one of many causes of worn and chipped teeth, as well as other symptoms like chronic headaches and insomnia.
 The worst part about bruxism is that it’s hard to diagnose.
 Unless your partner mentions that you grind your teeth in your sleep, you may not realize it’s happening!
 If your dentist notices wear on your teeth, if you have broken a tooth (and it wasn’t due to decay or trauma), or if wake up with a tense, sore jaw, or often have headaches in the morning, you might be grinding your teeth.

 The good news is that a well-made mouthguard that fits your teeth can easily protect your teeth while you sleep!
 If you’re worried about bruxism, or you suspect that you might be grinding your teeth at night, talk to your dentist at your next checkup.

 Ask Your Dentist!

 If your child is playing a contact sport, ask your dentist about having a mouthguard made for them.
-If you’re in the Harrisonburg area, contact Batchelor Dentistry and make your appointment today.
+If you’re in the Harrisonburg area contact us to make your appointment today.
 I’ll answer your questions and help you understand if a mouthguard is right for you.